How to build a meaningful career (part 2): Know your values

 Living these values is what will give meaning to your work, and to any aspect of your life.

 - In part 1 of this series, I show you how to redefine success in a way that’s meaningful to you.

 - In part 3, I show you how to consistently feel the way you want to feel.

 - The Desire Map: A Guide to Creating Goals with Soul by Danielle LaPorte

 - Awaken the Giant Within: How to Take Immediate Control of Your Mental, Emotional, Physical and Financial Destiny by Tony Robbins

 Get on the list!

 To receive the next post in this series via email, join my mailing list here.
-(Plus you’ll get two resources to get in touch with what you really want in life.)
+(Plus you’ll get my most popular worksheet To Love Your Career, Question the Rules.)